Techie-Fox/SamsungRunData/README.md

 - A 73-feature vector containing average and standard deviation variables from the original dataset.

 ## The project includes the following files:
-- 'README.txt'
+- 'README.txt' - Describes the project
-- 'CodeBook.md'
+- 'CodeBook.md' - Describes the data, and the steps to produce it
-- 'run_analysis.R'
+- 'run_analysis.R' - Tidies and processes the data to meet the project specifications

 ## This project applies the following changes to the data:
 - The Test and Train datasets are merged into a single dataset.